18 Good Jobs for People With ADHD Based on Their Unique Strengths

 - What are your favorite activities?

-- What areas would like to improve?
+- What would you like to get better at?

 - What do people who are close to you say your strengths are?